nitya/BUILD25-LAB333/docs/01-Workshop/00-Setup/00-self-guided.md

         az login --use-device-code
         ```
     1. This starts a browser-based authentication flow.
 Follow the instructions in the terminal to complete this process. *When prompted to log in, use your own Azure credentials.*
-    1. Return to the VS Code terminal when done. *You are logged into Azure!*
+    1. Return to the VS Code terminal when done.
+    1. Select the subscription of your choice, or press `Enter` for the default that is offered. *You are logged into Azure!*
     1. Next, run this command.  *You created a resource group called Lab333 in region EastUS 2*
         ``` title="" linenums="0"
         az group create --name Lab333 --location 'EastUS 2'